Current pachinko-pybind version: 0.4.2

 Train offline

+pachinko_gym ships inside the same pachinko-pybind wheel you already installed for the live SDK.
 Use any RL library.
-The example below uses MaskablePPO from sb3-contrib, but you are free to use any algorithm or framework.
+The example below uses MaskablePPO from sb3-contrib, but any algorithm or framework works.

 from sb3_contrib import MaskablePPO